maekitalo/cxxtools/doc/serialization-howto.markdown

         out << cxxtools::Xml(timeSeries, "timeSeries");
     }

-With those few lines we create a xml file with the data.
+With those few lines, we create a xml file with the data.

 We omit error handling of `std::ofstream` here.
-The xml serializer will throw exceptions when any problem occur.
+The xml serializer will throw exceptions if any problem occurs.

 Note that the serializers do not include unnecessary white space.
 If you want to make the file readable, you should enable beautification.
 In cxxtools 2.3 add a